 [Downtown Denver panorama.
 Photo: MomentsForZen] Growing your social media followers should be a priority if you want to build up a loyal customer base and stand out from the crowd.
-This is especially important since 97.6% of Colorado businesses are small businesses.
+This is especially important since more than 97 of Colorado businesses are considered small businesses.

 Furthermore, Denver, Colorado, has been named as the second best place to start a business in America, according to Forbes.
 So you have a lot of competition.

 We ask Matt Wheeler from Knowmad.com about growing your social media

 We ask Matt Wheeler from online digital marketing agency knowmad.com how businesses in Colorado can grow their social media followers.
 The truth might surprise you.

 Free Social Media is Dead